Skip to main content

 Mission Statement

-The Office of EEO/AA is fully committed to supporting NJ TRANSIT's goal of building a fair, diverse, and inclusive workforce where all employees are empowered to reach their fullest potential by ensuring equal access to employment opportunities, maintaining a workplace free from unlawful harassment, discrimination, and retaliation for our employees and business partners, providing training and outreach to prevent harassment and discrimination, and investigating and resolving allegations of employment discrimination.
+The Office of EEO/AA is fully committed to supporting NJ TRANSIT's goal of building a fair, diverse, and inclusive workforce where all employees are empowered to reach their fullest potential by ensuring equal access to employment opportunities, maintaining a workplace free from unlawful discrimination, harassment, and retaliation for our employees and business partners, providing training and outreach to prevent discrimination and harassment, and investigating and resolving allegations of discrimination and harassment.

 Overview

-NJ TRANSIT is an equal employment opportunity workplace committed to inclusion and diversity.
-As an advocate of NJ TRANSIT’s commitment, the Office of EEO/AA is charged with ensuring that the agency’s equal opportunity and affirmative action programs are free from discrimination based on race, creed, color, national origin, nationality, liability for military service, mental or physical disability, ancestry, age, sex, pregnancy, breastfeeding, gender identity and expression, transgender status, marital status, civil union status, religion, domestic partnership status, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, or any other federal or state protected category.
-Our office investigates allegations of employment discrimination, harassment, and retaliation; conducts harassment and discrimination prevention training; and develops and monitors, the Equal Opportunity, and Affirmation Action Program under Executive order 11246 and the requirements of the Federal Transit Administration.
+NJ TRANSIT is an equal employment opportunity employer committed to inclusion and diversity.
+As an advocate of NJ TRANSIT’s commitment, the Office of EEO/AA is charged with ensuring that the agency’s workplace, employment practices, and equal opportunity and affirmative action programs are free from discrimination based on actual or perceived race, creed, color, national origin, nationality, ancestry, age, sex (including pregnancy and breastfeeding), familial status, marital/civil union status, religion, domestic partnership status, affectional or sexual orientation, gender identity and expression, atypical hereditary cellular or blood trait, genetic information, liability for military service, and mental or physical disability (including perceived disability, and AIDS and HIV status) or any other category protected by federal, state, and local laws now or in the future.
+Furthermore, NJ TRANSIT expressly prohibits any form of harassment based on the protected categories, including, but not limited to, sexual harassment.
+These forms of discrimination and harassment are strictly prohibited in the workplace and any location that could reasonably be an extension of the workplace and will not be tolerated.
+Our office investigates allegations of discrimination, harassment, and retaliation; conducts prevention of discrimination and harassment training; and develops and monitors, the Equal Employment Opportunity and Affirmation Action Program under Executive order 11246 and the requirements of the Federal Transit Administration (FTA).

 Complaints

-All employees and applicants alleging discrimination, harassment, or retaliation based on a protected category should contact the Office of EEO/AA within three years of the occurrence of the alleged incident.
+All employees, former employees, applicants, and non-employees alleging discrimination, harassment, or retaliation based on a protected category should contact the Office of EEO/AA within three years of the occurrence of the alleged incident.
 Each complaint will be reviewed and a prompt, thorough investigation will take place.
-Your complaint will be kept confidential to the extent possible.
+All complaints and investigations shall be handled to the extent possible in a manner that will protect the privacy interests of those involved.
+To the extent practical and appropriate under the circumstances, confidentiality shall be maintained throughout the investigative process.
 Retaliation against an individual who files a charge or complaint of discrimination, participates in an employment discrimination proceeding (such as an investigation or lawsuit), or otherwise engages in protected activity is prohibited and will not be tolerated.

-Complaints for discrimination can be sent to: Discrimination Complaint Form
+Complaints ofdiscrimination can be sent to: Discrimination Complaint Form

 Email: [email protected]